syncfusion-content/aurelia-docs/Aurelia/getting-started/skeleton-esnext-aspnetcore.md

 {% endhighlight %}

+## Building the Application

+To restore project dependencies and build application, execute the following commands

+{% highlight html %}

+> dotnet restore
+> gulp build

+{% endhighlight %}

 ## Running the Application

-To run the app, execute the following command and browse to [http://localhost:9000](http://localhost:9000) to see the application.
+To run the app, execute the following command and browse to [http://localhost:5000](http://localhost:5000) to see the application.

 {% highlight html %}

-> gulp watch
+> dotnet run

 {% endhighlight %}